julien-poivret/SSH_basic/README.md

 * So, get your yellow palm ready for a true soft start !

 ***********************************************************************************
-* install open ssh if not allready installed:
+* Install open ssh if not allready installed:
 ```
 $ sudo apt install openssh-server
 ```

-* the first step is to make a public and private key (for encrypted link.)
+* The first step is to make a public and private key (for encrypted link.)
 ```
 $ sudo ssh-keygen -t rsa
 ```
 " just enter blank text for "passphrase"
 " then locate the path of the genrated key file: ( ~/.ssh in general )

-* step2 copy the key on the server:
+* Step2 copy the key on the server:

 on the server side type:
 ```